robert-westenberger/knowledgebase/mathematics/discrete-mathematics/graphs-and-graph-models.md

 ![graph_terminology2.png](/graph_terminology2.png)

 ## Graph Models
+Graphs can be used to model
+* social networks
+* communication (telephone, computer etc..) networks
+* information networks
-Graphs can be used to model social networks, communication (telephone, computer etc..) networks, information networks, transportation networks (airline routes, shipping, rail networks etc..)
+* transportation networks (airline routes, shipping, rail networks etc..)

-Graphs can be used to model module dependencies for software construction.
-In a **program dependency graph**, each module is represented by a vertex.
+* program dependencies -  each module is represented by a vertex.
 There is a directed edge from a module to a second module if the second module depends on the first.

-A **precedence graph** is a graph of statements that can be executed by a computer.
-Some statements may require the output of previously executed statements, and such a graph of statements would be represented by a digraph.
+* statement precedence (execution orders for a program) - Some statements may require the output of previously executed statements, and such a graph of statements would be represented by a digraph.
 Each statement would be a node in the graph, and there would be an edge from one statement to a second statement if the second statement cannot be executed before the first statement is.
+* biological networks